 The per capita income in Orange in 2010 was $50,659, which is wealthy relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $202,636 for a family of four.

 Orange is a somewhat ethnically-diverse town.
 The people who call Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orange residents report their race to be White, followed by Asian.
-Important ancestries of people in Orange include Irish, Polish, German, and English.
+Important ancestries of people in Orange include Irish, Polish, English, and German.